aimms/language-reference/data-communication-components/text-reports-and-output-listing/the-put-statement.rst

-Customized default values for the justification, field width and precision can be specified through ``PUT``-related options, which can be set via the Options menu. :numref:`table:report.put-arg` shows a number of examples of format fields, where :math:`m` and :math:`n` are expressions evaluating to integers.
+Customized default values for the justification, field width and precision can be specified through ``PUT``-related options, which can be set via the Options menu. :ref:`this table <table:report.put-arg>` shows a number of examples of format fields, where :math:`m` and :math:`n` are expressions evaluating to integers.